axelarnetwork/axelarate-community/README.md

 ```

 To recover from mnemonics, use `-t path_to_tendermint_key -m path_to_validator_mnemonic -r` (`-r` is to reset the chain).

+### Catching up from Scratch
+In case you are starting a node from scratch, you will have to run the correct binaries to catch up.
+The details are mentioned in the *Upgrade Section* of the [`testnet-releases document`](./resources/testnet-releases.md).
+Let's walk through an example for the following details:
+> Core Version  | Start Height | End Height
+> ------------- | ------------- | -------------
+> v0.10.7 | 0 | 14700
+> v0.13.0 | 14701 | N/A
+>
+This means that you have to catch up to block 14700 with axelar-core version v0.10.7.
+And then use v0.13.0 to continue. \
+\
+So you would run the following command (for docker):
+`KEYRING_PASSWORD=.. ./scripts/node.sh -e docker -a v0.10.7` \
+\
+Once the node catches up to height 1470, you will see a panic in the logs: \

+`panic: UPGRADE "v0.13" NEEDED at height: 14700: ` \

+At this point, you will have to re-run the process with a new version of the core.
+When using binaries in host mode, you can simply run: \
+`KEYRING_PASSWORD=.. ./scripts/node.sh -e host -a v0.13.0` \

+This will resume the node and it will catch up. \
+\
+For docker, you have one extra step.
+Run the following command: \
+`docker stop axelar-core && docker rm axelar-core` \
+\
+After this simply run:
+`KEYRING_PASSWORD=.. ./scripts/node.sh -e docker -a v0.13.0` \
+This will resume the node and it will start catching up to the latest height or the height of the next upgrade.

 ## Setting up validator tools